 To ensure you stay current on major economic or interest rate developments, follow ADM on Twitter, Facebook and LinkedIn.
 We provide a breakdown of each FOMC meeting, including expectations before the meeting and reaction afterward, so you can stay informed.

-In addition, if you want to be sure your business is getting the most competitive return on its deposits, give us a call.
-Marketplace Banking™ by ADM ensures you get the MOST safety and the MOST return for your business deposits.
+In addition, if you want to be sure your business is getting a competitive return on its deposits, give us a call.
+Marketplace Banking™ by ADM ensures you get access to extended safety and nationally competitive returns for your business deposits.